 - The handle of an oyster knife is hourglass-shaped and made of wood, plastic, or rubber, providing a comfortable and secure grip.

 - Carving knives are long, thin, and sharp knives used for slicing cooked meat, poultry, fish, and even cakes into thin and even slices.

 - The blade of a carving knife ranges from 8 to 14 inches in length and is narrower than a chef’s knife.

-- A carving knife’s long and thin blade can create smooth and precise slicing, serving significant cuts of meat like roast beef, turkey, or ham.
+- A carving knife’s long and thin blade can create smooth and precise slicing, serving large cuts of meat like roast beef, turkey, or ham.